New Orleans with kids? Yes! From the lively-music scene to the nostalgic streetcars, there are so many things for kids to do in New Orleans.

 Follow the life of a soldier through the interactive National World War II Museum.
 Learn about the WWII efforts at home and abroad, as well as the role New Orleans played.

 Start your experience in a simulated train where each visitor receives a dog tag card representing a solider that served in the war.
 Tap the card at various points throughout the museum to see what your GI was up to during that time, and at the end, if they made it back home.

 The Beyond All Boundaries 4D experience, shown in The National WWII Museum’s Solomon Victory Theater, should not be missed.
 It is great for kids who are ready to truly understand the impact of World War II, but also don’t want to stop to read all the signs.
 And the US Freedom Pavilion is perfect for kids into planes and awesome army vehicles.

 2. Spend Some Time Outdoors in City Park

 Step out of the city life and into the peaceful beauty of City Park.
 With multiple playgrounds and giant trees to climb around, families are in heaven.

-Kids will enjoy an escape to City Park.
 The playgrounds and sculptures in Storyland are straight out of a fairytale.
-Carousel Gardens Amusement park is home to a rare, hand-carved carousel as well as 15 other rides for kids to enjoy.
-Wander among unique sculptures in the Sydney and Walda Besthoff Sculpture Garden or see local plants at the New Orleans Botanical Garden.
+And Carousel Gardens Amusement park is home to a rare, hand-carved carousel as well as 15 other rides for kids to enjoy.

 Bike and boat rentals are available to explore the water and trails around the park, too.
-Bring a picnic and don’t forget some extra bread to feed the ducks.
+Bring a picnic (or stop by the delicious Acorn Café) and don’t forget some extra bread to feed the ducks.